Unethical human experimentation in the United States: Nonconsensual tests

-From 1942 to 1944, the U.S. Chemical Warfare Service conducted experiments which exposed thousands of U.S. military personnel to mustard gas, in order to test the effectiveness of gas masks and protective clothing.
+From 1942 to 1944, the US Chemical Warfare Service conducted experiments which exposed thousands of US military personnel to mustard gas, in order to test the effectiveness of gas masks and protective clothing.

-From 1950 through 1953, the U.S. Army conducted Operation LAC (Large Area Coverage), spraying chemicals over six cities in the United States and Canada, to test dispersal patterns of chemical weapons.
+From 1950 through 1953, the US Army conducted Operation LAC (Large Area Coverage), spraying chemicals over six cities in the US and Canada, to test dispersal patterns of chemical weapons.
 Army records stated that the chemicals which were sprayed on the city of Winnipeg, Manitoba, Canada, included zinc cadmium sulfide, which was not thought to be harmful.
-A 1997 study by the U.S. National Research Council found that it was sprayed at levels so low as not to be harmful; it said that people were normally exposed to higher levels in urban environments.
+A 1997 study by the US National Research Council found that it was sprayed at levels so low as not to be harmful; it said that people were normally exposed to higher levels in urban environments.

 To test whether or not sulfuric acid, which is used in making molasses, was harmful as a food additive, the Louisiana State Board of Health commissioned a study to feed "Negro prisoners" nothing but molasses for five weeks.
 One report stated that prisoners did not "object to submitting themselves to the test, because it would not do any good if they did."

 A 1953 article in the medical/scientific journal Clinical Science described a medical experiment in which researchers intentionally blistered the skin on the abdomens of 41 children, who ranged in age from 8 to 14, using cantharide.
 The study was performed to determine how severely the substance injures/irritates the skin of children.
 After the studies, the children's blistered skin was removed with scissors and swabbed with peroxide.

 Operation Top Hat

-In June 1953, the United States Army formally adopted guidelines regarding the use of human subjects in chemical, biological, or radiological testing and research, where authorization from the Secretary of the Army was now required for all research projects involving human subjects.
+In June 1953, the US Army formally adopted guidelines for the use of human subjects in chemical, biological, or radiological testing and research, which required the Secretary of the Army to authorize all research projects involving human subjects.
 Under the guidelines, seven research projects involving chemical weapons and human subjects were submitted by the Chemical Corps for Secretary of the Army approval in August 1953.
-One project involved vesicants, one involved phosgene, and five were experiments which involved nerve agents; all seven were approved.
+One project involved vesicants, one involved phosgene, and five involved nerve agents; all seven were approved.

 The guidelines, however, left a loophole; they did not define what types of experiments and tests required such approval from the Secretary.
-Operation Top Hat was among the numerous projects not submitted for approval.
+Operation Top Hat was among numerous projects not submitted for approval.
 It was termed a "local field exercise" by the Army and took place from September 15–19, 1953, at the Army Chemical School at Fort McClellan, Alabama.
 The experiments used Chemical Corps personnel to test decontamination methods for biological and chemical weapons, including sulfur mustard and nerve agents.
 The personnel were deliberately exposed to these contaminants, were not volunteers, and were not informed of the tests.
 In a 1975 Pentagon Inspector General's report, the military maintained that Operation Top Hat was not subject to the guidelines requiring approval because it was a line of duty exercise in the Chemical Corps.